 Already at their winter pasture, families will be collecting their drinking water from a nearby water point (such as a frozen river or well) or any melting ice.
 They will still be herding their livestock with the primary focus being the protection of animals from prey such as wolves and making sure the animals can access feed underneath any snow cover.
 The gers are insulated with extra layers of felt and the winter shelters for the animals are also insulated with dung.

 The hours of daylight are limited, and life for herding families can almost feel like a semi-hibernation.
 Tsagaan Sar – Mongolian Lunar New Year (White Month) is celebrated in late Jan/Feb.

-If you’re interested in experiencing an activity from the typical Mongolian herding calendar why not look at our Mongolian Nomads’ Migration post to see how we can arrange for you to join one of the families on their migration.
-Alternatively, look at the Mongolia tours we offer where you can stay with the families we work in long-term local community partnership with.
+If you’re interested in experiencing an activity from the typical Mongolian herding calendar why not look at our Mongolian Nomads’ Migration post to see how we can arrange for you to join one of the families on their migration?
+Alternatively, look at the Mongolia tours including our range of homestay experiences where you can stay with the families we work in long-term local community partnership with.